The Ultimate Guide to Influencing Skills and How to Use them to Best Effect

 Although we all have the capacity to think in all ways, the survey assesses our preference for one of the following ways (it also assesses variations in stressful times):

 - Feeling –Emotional, sensory and people.

 - Future –Risk taker, intuitive and big picture.

 By understanding how people think, we can more accurately gauge their motivations, abilities, personalities and many other attributes.
-Understanding these attributes is a critical step towards effective persuasion and influence.
-Hence, the tool can be very helpful in the management of human resource.
+Understanding these attributes is a critical step toward effective persuasion and influence.
+Hence, the tool can be very helpful in the management of human resources.

 Most importantly, we can make the same assessment of ourselves, since our own thought biases can derail our persuasiveness.
 By figuring out your preferences, you can achieve a greater understanding of how and why you make decisions, learn, communicate and solve problems.

 Sir David Frost, OBE, journalist, comedian and writer:

 “Diplomacy is the art of letting someone else have your way.”

 In his book, “Influence: The Psychology of Persuasion,” Robert Cialdini expounds on 6 powerful principles of persuasion.
 Using such principles, you can achieve your goals much faster, with little obstruction.

 You can watch this video, which is a summary of Cialdini’s six principles of persuasions.
 The list includes: